ngandrass/moodle-quiz_archiver/docs/configuration/initialconfig/manual.md

 ## Setup Webservice

 The quiz archive worker service interacts with the Moodle platform using the Moodle webservice API.
-Therefore, it must be enabled and a corespongind external service must be created.
+Therefore, it must be enabled and a corresponding external service must be created.

 ### Enable webservices globally